excelsior-university-web-systems/excelsior-bootstrap-editor/README.md

 ### Instructions ###

-1. Upload the alphalisting folder to the `/wp-content/plugins/` directory.
+1. Upload the `excelsior-bootstrap-editor` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Look for the Excelsior Bootstrap Editor menu item in the admin menu.